Ahren-Chen/MeshGenerator/README.md

 Polygons: (Will assume default configurations if property is not given, or incorrect format)
 - Color (Default: Black): 'rgba_color', 'R,G,B,A' (R, G, B, A are valid float numbers from 0-1.
 A is the alpha value (transparency), where 1 is visible and 0 is transparent)

+Centroid:
+-Color (different color will represent different resources) 1.seafoodResources = Color.CYAN;

+2.freshwaterFish = Color.BLUE;

+3.cropResources = Color.ORANGE;

+4.mineralsResource = Color.PINK;

+5.fruitResource = Color.RED;

+6.oil_gasResource = Color.BLACK;

+and the thickness of each centroid will The thickness determines the output of resource production

 ## Backlog
 see logbook.md
 ### Definition of Done